V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 ### Solution

-First of all, saying the challenge it was oblivious for me, but there is a little hint.
+First of all, looking at the challenge it was oblivious for me, but there is a little hint.
 The challenge name ROSSAU, if you take each two letters, you see that its a combinaison of OSU and RSA.

 For this challenge, i used the tool **RsaCtfTool**.
 This tool seem outdated today, you will encounter error installing the requirements with pip, but you should be fine with a bit of google, and following carefully the installations steps noted in the readme of RsaCtfTool.